Resources for Writers

 How long should a novel or story be?

-Here's a good article on the subject: Chuck Sambuchino's Guide to book lengths
+- And here's another article on the subject: Chuck Sambuchino's Guide to book lengths.

 The categories of prose fiction do not have precise lengths.
 Publishers of novels generally like manuscripts of at least 80,000 words and no more than 120,000.
 This is clearly a rule that is often broken.
-(Chuck Sambuchino above suggests 71,000 to 109, 000 and gives his reasons why.
-He also discusses different expectations for different genres.)
+Chuck Sambuchino (see his article above) gives the following numbers:

 A short story is usually 2000 to 7000 words (less than 10,000 words); a short short is 1000 to 1500 words.
 A novella is 15,000 to 40,000 words (in science fiction, for certain awards, between 17,500 and 40,000).
 There is also in science fiction a form called novelette for contest purposes that runs 7500 to 15,000 words.
 In literary fiction, people would probably call something of that length a long story.